christianspecht/bitbucket-backup/readme-full.md

  - `build-setup.bat` will do the same, *and* create a `release\msi` folder with a MSI setup.

 Please note that [WiX](http://wix.codeplex.com/) needs to be installed on your machine in order to build the setup file.
 We are using WiX 3.5 at the moment, which you can download [here](http://wix.codeplex.com/releases/view/60102).
 The build script assumes that the `bin` subfolder of the WiX installation folder is in your `%PATH%` variable.
-For more information about how to build the setup, see the readme file in the `wix` subfolder.

 ---